davidalovell/studio/README.md

 # To do
-- Finish usb/midi planning
+- Finish USB planning (finish MIDI planning later)
 - USB wiring
 - Finish a norns script that moves more towards SeqSeqSeq style of construction
-- Find or write a norns script that can co-ordinate midi for you
+- Find or write a norns script that can co-ordinate USB midi for you
 - tickler.txt